Photo Creations Studios, Inc.

 8mm VIDEO CASSETTE

 In January 1985, Sony of Japan introduced the Handycam, which was one of the first cameras that used this style of cassette and was wildly successful.
-This was popular partly because the size was much smaller than the existing video cameras which used VHS.
+The 8mm Video Cassette was popular partly because of the size, which was much smaller than the existing VHS tapes.

 Hi8